arkadiyt/ssrf_filter/README.md

 Params:
 - `url` — the url to fetch.
 - `options` — options hash (described below).
-- `block` — a block that will receive the [http request](https://ruby-doc.org/stdlib-2.4.1/libdoc/net/http/rdoc/Net/HTTPGenericRequest.html) object before it's sent, if you need to do any pre-processing on it (see examples below).
+- `block` — a block that will receive the [HTTPRequest](https://ruby-doc.org/stdlib-2.4.1/libdoc/net/http/rdoc/Net/HTTPGenericRequest.html) object before it's sent, if you need to do any pre-processing on it (see examples below).

 Options hash:
 - `:scheme_whitelist` — an array of schemes to allow.
 Defaults to `%w[http https]`.